phaserjs/phaser/README.md

 * New: Physics.Body now has a center property (issue 142, thanks MikeMnD)
 * New: Lots of fixes across Full Screen Mode support.
 Input now works, scaling restores properly, world scale is correct and anti-alias support added.
 * New: Added Group.cursor.
 This points to the first item added to a Group.
 You can move the cursor with Group.next() and Group.previous().
+* New: Added Tween.isTweening(object) to check if an object is currently being tweened or not (thanks mikehamil10)
+* New: Added getMagnitude, setMagnitude, normalize and isZero methods to Point (thanks beeglebug)
+* New: Group.callAll now supports nested functions and a context, making it really powerful!
 * Updated: Fixed a few final bugs in the Sprite body and bounds calculations, in turn this resolved the Tilemap collision issues in the 1.1 release.
 * Updated: Finished documentation for the Phaser.Button class.
 * Updated: Fixed the Invaders game sample and enhanced it.